Even though you don’t see many around on the road, box truck camper conversions make for the ideal RV for the van lifer on a budget.

 Luke And Sarah’s Box Truck Camper Conversion

-Luke and Sarah opted for the DIY box van conversion route, too.
+Luke and Sarah opted for the DIY box truck conversion route, too.
 And what a tiny home they have built for themselves and their pooch!

-Thanks to their clever use of space and the roomy interior offered by their 14ft Ford E350 from ’94, they have been able to fit both a permanent bed and couch.
+Thanks to their clever use of space and the roomy interior offered by their 14ft Ford E350 from ’94, they have been able to fit both a permanent bed and couch inside their box truck camper conversion.

 Shall we even mention the flat screen TV by the bed?
 Next to the bed, there’s a small cubicle with a composting toilet and a shower.

-Their kitchen of their box van camper has plenty of surface space and storage, as well as a regular hob, oven and refrigerator.
+The kitchen of their box truck conversion has plenty of surface space and storage, as well as a regular hob, oven and refrigerator.
 The cabinets on the opposite side of the vehicle, where the couch is, match those of the kitchen.

 Want to find out more about this box truck camper conversion?
 Have a look at Luke and Sarah’s Instagram account – Escaping The Midwest.